 Gordon Roger Alexander Buchanan Parks on November 30, 1912, in Fort Scott, Kansas, U.S. He was an American photographer, film director, musician, and writer.

 Who Was Gordon Parks?

 He is popularly known for the major photos he took of poor Americans in the past.
-Other times Parks also was a great poet, author, and composer.
+Parks was also a great poet, author, and composer at other times.

 His Early Life